How to Build a Double-Fence Gate

 Measure for the gates.

-• Measure the width of the opening between the fence posts where the gates are to go.
+• Measure the width of the opening between the fence posts where the double gates are to go.
 Deduct approximately 25mm (1″) to allow for the gaps between the two gates and also between each gate and post.

 • In this case, the opening was 2125mm (85″).
-We therefore made each gate frame 1050mm (42″) wide.
-That allowed for an 8mm (1/3″) gap between the two gates and also between each gate and post
+We, therefore, made each cedar gate frame 1050mm (42″) wide.
+That allowed for an 8mm (1/3″) gap between the two gates and also between each gate and post, ensuring proper alignment of the rails.

 The gate frame and hinge offset block.

-On even ground, make two rectangular gate frames out of 75×50 (2×3) lumber.
+On even ground, make two rectangular cedar gate frames out of 75×50 (2×3) lumber, ensuring that all hardware is ready for attachment.

 Square and brace the gate frames.

-• Measure the two opposing diagonals of each gate frame.
+• Measure the two opposing diagonals of each cedar gate frame.
 Adjust each frame until the two opposing diagonal measurements are the same, then the corners of the rectangles will be at right angles.

 • (In other words, the frames will be square and not be skew-whiff!)